|

 Rose (and briefly High & Alison Ambery in Starfish) sailed straight past

-them in the Doldrums on the second lap.
+m in Doldrums on second lap.
 Whist Brian and Phillip battled

-it out all the way round lap 2 (Brian triumphing , but only just), Paul
+it out all way round lap 2 (Brian triumphing , but only just), Paul

-slowly hauled in Kevin to pass him nearing the club, beating him by feet
+slowly hauled in Kevin to pass him nearing club, beating him by feet

-at the finish line for a fourth place – this was to prove crucial in the
+at finish line for a fourth place – this was to prove crucial in

 final results.
 Tom & Maria

-headed the prize list with three wins as first 4 planker, but there were
+headed prize list with three wins as first 4 planker, but re were

 three vintage boats (all China Dolls) with 6 points; OOD Mike’s expert

-knowledge of the rules on count back instantly sorted the result into
+knowledge of rules on count back instantly sorted result into

 Paul, Brian and Phillip in that order (no money changed hands!)